ministryofjustice/opg-lpa/service-front/content/guidance/People_Correspondence address.md

 The correspondent can be:

-* the applicant (either you or 1 of your attorneys)
+* the applicant (either you or one of your attorneys)
 * a solicitor or other legal professional
 * someone else you'd prefer to receive OPG correspondence